 Resting just above South Africa, Namibia is one epic country to visit in Africa.
 Of course, Africa is a diverse and incredibly beautiful continent; with places like Morocco, South Africa, Kenya and, of course, Namibia being proper-beautiful countries to visit.
+There is literally so many of the best places in Namibia dotted all over the country, which is perfect to explore.

 From bustling little towns, incredibly vast deserts to beautiful mountain ranges, it’s one place you should definitely think of visiting when in the southern hemisphere of Africa.